ParallelMaths/parallel/pages/10-06-heroic-hidden-figures.md

 If we fully expand the bracket `(1 + n)^2`, then we get `(1 + 2n + n^2)`.

-Our approximation of `(1 + 2n)`, as we are ignoring the `n^2` bit.
-S0, the approximation works very well if `n^2` is very small, which is true when `n` is much smaller than 1.
+Our approximation is just `(1 + 2n)`, as we are ignoring the `n^2` bit.
+So, the approximation works very well if `n^2` is very small, which is true when `n` is much smaller than 1.

-So, this approximation method works very well for number that are only a tiny bit bigger than 1, but very badly for numbers that are much bigger than 1, say 1.2 and bigger.
+So, this approximation method works very well for numbers that are only a tiny bit bigger than 1, but very badly for numbers that are much bigger than 1, say 1.2 and bigger.
 :::